Matsozetex/seed-tool-v2/README.md

 - Restore your game ini to your normal play version of the file
 - Delete any other alternate ini files, such as SeedGameUserSettings.ini and NormalGameUserSettings.ini

-*The above assumes you have been verified to use this tool.
-If you have not, keep reading.*

 ### Tool Options
 To run the tool, simply double click on the tool in File Explorer or run the tool from command line.
 Then you have the following options: